Department of Labor Logo United States Department of Labor

 Government 8

-Depending on the specific job duties, surveying involves both fieldwork and office work.
-Fieldwork involves working outdoors in all types of weather, walking long distances, and standing for extended periods while taking measurements.
-Surveyors sometimes climb hills with heavy packs of surveying instruments.
-When working near hazards such as traffic, surveyors generally wear brightly colored or reflective vests so they may be seen more easily.
-When working in underground mines, surveyors work in enclosed spaces.
+Surveying involves both fieldwork and office work.
+Fieldwork may require working outdoors in all types of weather, walking long distances, and standing for extended periods while taking measurements.
+Surveyors may climb hills with heavy packs of surveying instruments.
+When working near hazards such as traffic, surveyors generally wear brightly colored or reflective vests to make themselves more visible.
+When working in underground mines, surveyors are in enclosed spaces.

-Traveling is often part of the job, and surveyors may commute long distances or stay at a project location for an extended period of time.
-Those who work on resource extraction projects may work in remote areas and spend long periods away from home.
+Traveling is often part of the job, and surveyors may commute long distances.
+Those who work on resource extraction projects may be in remote areas and spend long periods away from home.

 Work Schedules